 - The SCCP has also undertaken the responsibilities of addressing chokepoints or bottlenecks relevant to Customs.
 The SCCP’s efforts over the past two decades have contributed greatly to the two-time 5% reductions of APEC trade transaction costs and played a fundamental role in the 10% improvement by 2015 in supply chain performance amongst APEC economies.
 These efforts will contribute to the development of a fair, transparent and dynamic economic and trading environment in the Asia-Pacific region.

-The Sub-Committee on Customs Procedures (SCCP) held its first meeting of the year on 27-29 January 2015 in Clark, Philippines.
+The Sub-Committee on Customs Procedures (SCCP) held its first meeting of the year on 24-26 February 2016 in Lima, Peru.

-The SCCP Members reviewed the SCCP 2014 outcomes, reporting specific achievements such as the adoption of the APEC Customs 3M Strategic Framework; the work related to the implementation of the WTO-Trade Facilitation Agreement; the expansion of the Single Window processing the region; and the growing partnership with the business community; among others.
+The SCCP members reviewed the SCCP 2015 outcomesm, reporting specific achievements such as the adoption of the APEC Customs 3M Strategic Framework; the work related to the implementation of the WTO-Trade Facilitation Agreement; the expansion of the Single Window processing the region; and the growing partnership with the business community; among others.

 Another relevant outcome of the SCCP work in 2014 was the adoption of “cross-border e-commerce” as a new item in the group’s Collective Action Plan.
-As part of this effort, SCCP conducted and analysed the Survey on APEC Cross-border E-commerce, which summarised the status quo of law and legislation, supervision and control, law enforcement activities in APEC region with regard to cross border e-commerce.
+As part of this effort, SCCP conducted and analyzed the Survey on APEC Cross-border E-commerce, which summarized the status quo of law and legislation, supervision and control, law enforcement activities in APEC region with regard to cross-border e-commerce.
 SCCP also discussed during 2014, the need for capacity building programs in the future and agreed to organize a seminar in the near future to promote experience sharing and capacity building on the issue.
 The workshop is expected to be held in September this year.